 La Casa sul Mare di Sicilia is a theoretical project by Lina Bo Bardi designed in 1940 for the magazine Domus.
 She designed a Mediterranean house, integrated in the landscape, and built using the collective cultural imaginary.

-Mario Giacomelli, The Sensitive Landscapes
+Mario Giacomelli, Sensitive Landscapes

 Mario Giacomelli is a 20th century Italian photographer who has explored many subjects.
 Among these he made several series of landscapes, relating their changes, the memory of a place with its own identity and destiny.